-3. Foreign Currency Exchange
+4. Foreign Currency Exchange

-(1) Items included in the financial statements of each of the Company's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-The Parent Company Only Financial Statements are presented in New Taiwan Dollars (NT\$), which is the Company's functional currency.

-(2) In preparing the Parent Company Only financial statements, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.
+- (1) Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
+The consolidated financial statements are presented in New Taiwan Dollars (NT\$), which is the Company's functional currency. - (2) In preparing the financial statements of each individual consolidated entity, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
 Such exchange differences are recognized in profit or loss in the year in which they arise.
-Non-monetary items measured at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
-Exchange differences arising on the retranslation of non-monetary items are included in profit or loss for the year except for exchange differences arising on the retranslation of non-monetary items in respect of which gains and losses are recognized directly in other comprehensive income, in which case, the exchange differences are also recognized directly in other comprehensive income.
-Non-monetary items that are measured in terms of historical cost in foreign currencies are not retranslated.

-(3) Translation of foreign operations
+Non-monetary items measured at fair value that are denominated in foreign currencies are translated at the rates prevailing at the date when the fair value was determined.
+Exchange differences arising on the retranslation of non-monetary items are included in profit or loss for the year except for exchange differences arising on the translation of non-monetary items in respect of which gains and losses are recognized directly in other comprehensive income, in which case, the exchange differences are also recognized directly in other comprehensive income.
+Non-monetary items that are measured in terms of historical cost in foreign currencies are not retranslated. - (3) For the purpose of preparing consolidated financial statements, the assets and liabilities of the Group's foreign operations are translated into NT\$ using exchange rates prevailing at the end of each reporting period.
+Income and expense items are translated at the average exchange rates for the period.
+Exchange differences arising, if any, are recognized in other comprehensive income and accumulated in equity (attributed to non-controlling interests as appropriate).